Welcome to "Severe Diarrhea" your resource for health issues

 - What medications do you take?
-Any recent changes to your medications?
+Any recent changes to your meds?

 - Do you drink alcohol?
 How much?
 How often?

-Your doctor may ask you to obtain one or more stool samples in special containers to test for signs of inflammation and infection and to identify an organism that may be causing infection.
+Your doctor may ask you to obtain one or more stool samples in containers to test for signs of inflammation and infection and to identify those which may be causing infection.

 If there are signs of dehydration in addition to the diarrhea, your doctor may order:

-- Basic metabolic panel to check electrolyte levels in your blood)
+- A basic metabolic panel test to check blood electrolyte levels

 - BUN and serum creatinine tests